Sales Enablement

 The trick is to engage in social media and not get caught behind the curve when it takes even higher precedence.
 We believe that prospects will rely more on social media to receive buying recommendations and make buying decisions.

-Social selling provides a unique opportunity to be more personal with your prospects and expand your reach across countries without the need for face to face meetings.
+Social selling provides a unique opportunity to be more personal with your prospects and expand your reach across countries without the need for face-to-face meetings.

 4. Training the sales team